EvanMarshallj/EvanMarshallj.github.io/index.md

 >* Take ownership of technical escalations, works with Client Services and Development Teams to resolve issues, support of product improvement.
 >* Deliver high quality and engaging new hire training, industry training, and refresher training on a regular basis.

-**Online Agent, Rapid RTC** August 2018 - October 2020
->* Concierge online chats with customers of vehicle dealerships across Canada.
->* Provided customer service by determining the client’s needs, and connecting them with the appropriate department (sales, service, parts).
->* Achieved high quality assurance scores based on customer service abilities.
->* Gained a deep knowledge of the Canadian automotive, power sport, heavy equipment and trailer industry.

 **Grader, University of Manitoba** September 2020 - Present
 >**COMP 2160 & 3190**
 >* Communicate with professors to arrange grading specifications.